stephenverderame/cpp_book/src/templates/type_deductions.md

 }
 ```

-If an lvalue is passed to `make_unique_simple`, then `T` will be deduced to an lvalue reference.
+If a lvalue is passed to `make_unique_simple`, then `T` will be deduced to a lvalue reference.
 Since we can't create a pointer to a reference, we must use `std::remove_reference_t` to ensure that the type being passed to `unique_ptr` and `new` is not a reference.

 During type deduction, there may be cases where a reference to a reference is produced.
 Since such double references are illegal, the compiler follows the rules of *reference collapsing* to produce a single reference.
-This can occur when using `decltype` or type aliases, or during template or auto type deduction for example.
+This can occur when using `decltype`, type aliases, or during type deduction, for example.
 When a reference to a reference is produced:
-* If either references is a lvalue references, the result is an lvalue reference
+* If either references is a lvalue references, the result is a lvalue reference
-* Otherwise the expression collapses to a rvalue reference.
+* Otherwise, the expression collapses to a rvalue reference.

 ```C++
 template<typename T>